matplotlib/governance/governance.md

 rest of the council, re-join the council.
 If they chose to not re-join the council the process above is used to recruit new members.

-The Steering Council members, other than the LD, will serve in 2 equal classes whose terms are offset by 1 year.
+The Steering Council members, other than the PL, will serve in 2 equal classes whose terms are offset by 1 year.
 This will help preserve the continuity on the Steering Council over time.

 A Steering Council member can step down at anytime.
-If a Council Member becomes inactive for a period of 2 months, they will be approached by the LD to see if they plan on returning to active participation.
+If a Council Member becomes inactive for a period of 2 months, they will be approached by the PL to see if they plan on returning to active participation.
 If not they will be asked to step down, if the Council Member indicates they intend to be active again but have not done so after 1 month the Council my vote to remove them.